ignabelitzky/tiny-programs/audio-player/README.md

 # Simple Audio Player

-This is a simple audio player written in C++ using the miniaudio library.
-It loads an audio file specified as a command-line argument and plays it back through the default audio output device.
+This is a simple audio player written in C++ using the miniaudio library and nCurses.
+It loads an audio file and plays it back through the default audio output device.

 ## Features
 - Supports playback of various audio file formats (WAV, FLAC, MP3, etc.)
 - Minimalistic command-line interface
-- Cross-platform compatibility (works on Windows, macOS, and Linux)
+- Works on Linux

 ## Prerequisites
 - **g++ compiler**
 - miniaudio library (included in the `include` directory)
+- ncurses library
 - Audio file(s) to play

 ## Building